farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 ---

 **Update:** As of March 2023, the AWS SAM CLI now offers [native support](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/building-rust.html) for building Rust-based Lambda functions.
 The underlying mechanisms are largely the same as what is described in this post, but `BuildMethod: makefile` has been replaced with `BuildMethod: rust-cargolambda`.
-I haven't had a chance to try this yet.
+I haven’t had a chance to try this yet.
 Once I do, I will update the post to reflect this new functionality.
 The Rust code described in the post is still accurate.

 <hr>

 Deploying Rust code to an AWS Lambda function is a topic that has been written about before, but nothing approached it quite the way I was looking for.
 I have a lot of experience with AWS, Lambdas, and deploying things to AWS and Lambdas.
 I have pretty limited experience with Rust.
-But I've read a bunch of tutorials, and sort of understand the basics and can make it do some things.
-That's the level of Rust exposure this post assumes you have.
+But I’ve read a bunch of tutorials, and sort of understand the basics and can make it do some things.
+That’s the level of Rust exposure this post assumes you have.

-Most of what I'm programming these days are web services: building APIs, or writing software that ties various APIs together.
+Most of what I’m programming these days are web services: building APIs, or writing software that ties various APIs together.
 And nearly all of what I work on runs in the cloud.
 The best sandbox for me for learning Rust is a similar public cloud environment, where there are lots of different things to interact with (files, databases, queues, etc) readily available.
 For better or worse, I learn the fastest when I can learn it in the context of AWS.

 To that end, I wanted to have something that allowed me to write and deploy Rust code as easily as I could write and deploy Node.js code.
 When I want to prototype something in Node, all I need is an `index.js` file with some code and a `template.yml` CloudFormation template, and running `sam build && sam deploy` gets the wheels turning.
 As a learning or sandbox environment, that gets me access to all aspects of the AWS cloud and the freedom to start playing around with whatever new service, API, or language feature has caught my attention.
 Extremely low friction.

 The goal is to get as close to that workflow for Rust as possible, and it turns out we can get pretty close, even though the two ecosystems are quite different.

 > There are many differnt ways to deploy code to Lambda functions or other serverless platforms, and I suspect many could provide a similar developer experience.
-AWS CloudFormation and AWS SAM are the systems I'm most familiar with, which is why I'm focusing on them.
+AWS CloudFormation and AWS SAM are the systems I’m most familiar with, which is why I’m focusing on them.

 ## Node.js

-Let's quickly review what happens when deploying a very simple Node.js app with AWS SAM.
+Let’s quickly review what happens when deploying a very simple Node.js app with AWS SAM.

-We'd start by creating a code file which, by convention, would be called `index.js`.
-This example doesn't do anything interesting, but it would run when invoked and return a value.
+We’d start by creating a code file which, by convention, would be called `index.js`.
+This example doesn’t do anything interesting, but it would run when invoked and return a value.

 ```javascript
 export const handler = async (event, context) => {